The Living Years: Covers

 There are alternative recordings of the song, instrumental as well as vocal, reggae to classical crossover, from artists as diverse as Alabama, Chris De Burgh, West End theatre star Michael Ball, Marcia Hines, Engelbert Humperdinck, James Last, The London Symphony Orchestra, Christian artist Russ Lee, Rhydian, John Tesh, Russell Watson, the London Community Gospel Choir, the Newsboys, The Isaacs, The Katinas, Japanese singer Kaho Shimada, Italian band Dik Dik and Michael English.

 Mike + The Mechanics band member Paul Carrack, who performed the original lead vocal, has made a number of solo interpretations.
 His father died in an industrial accident when Carrack was eleven, making the lyrics particularly poignant for him.
-It is still a mainstay of Carrack's live performances today.